Ark of Sant'Apollonio: History

 On 5 January 1503, the discovery of the relics of Sant'Apollonio, the fourth bishop of Brescia, in the Basilica of San Pietro de Dom was officially announced.
 The discovery had likely been made in September 1502 with the finding of documentation of works in his named chapel.
 The same day, the General Council of the city decided unanimously to provide a worthy emplacement for the remains of the saint, in agreement with diocesan authorities and the cathedral.
 In June, another resolution of the General Council was made, bidding the College of Notaries to finance the new ark.
 However, the funds were not immediately committed, most likely because the notaries had had trouble to raise the funds.

 Another order from the Council dates to 1506, ordering the College of Notaries to fulfil the work.
 Finally, in 1508, three people were appointed by the council to preside over the expansion of the chapel of Sant'Apollonio so that it could encompass the marble reliquary ark (archa marmorea et miro artificio fabricata de pecuniis collegii notariorum Brixie).
 The works are thereby documented from December 1509 through November 1510, with fees for interventions such as the lowering of the floor and the remaking of the walls and the arch, the last by a master Benedictus lapicida.
 The expenses were considerable, nearly 300 lire planette (the Brescian currency of the time).

 The transfer of the relics, officiated by Bishop Mattia Ugoni and attended by notable city authorities as well as papal representatives, took place in July 1510, by which time the ark would have been completed.
-The execution of the work, therefore, can be placed between 1508–1510.
+The execution of the work, therefore, can be placed between 1508 and 1510.

 The sculptural complex was transferred to the Old Cathedral in 1604, when the early Christian basilica was beginning to be demolished, to be replaced by the Duomo Nuovo.
 At this time, relics of Philastrius, another bishop of Brescia from the fourth century, were also placed in the ark.
 Finally, in 1674, the ark was moved to the Duomo Nuovo, where it is found to this day, in the last of the chapels on the right side of the southern nave, said nave being dedicated to the saints Apollonius and Philastrius.
 A new altar was built by Carlo Carra and collaborators, comprising two lateral shelves and a central dedicatory inscription, all on a high base.
 The original supports, possibly columns or pillars, were removed.